Sarita Schoenebeck

 Sarita Yardi Schoenebeck is an American computer scientist at the University of Michigan, where she serves as Director of the Living Online Lab.
 Her research considers human–computer interactions, social media and social computing.
 She was awarded the University of Michigan School of Information Diversity, Equity and Inclusion Award in 2017 for her work on LGBTQ+ families and online communities.

 Early life and education

-Schoenebeck is from California.
+Schoenebeck is from California and is of Indian and Australian descent.
 She was an undergraduate student in engineering at Dartmouth College.
 As an undergraduate student played tennis, and earned first team all-ivy honours three times.
 She moved to the University of California, Berkeley for her graduate studies, where she completed a Master's in information management.
 She was selected as the 2006 UC Berkeley School of Information Class Speaker.
 Schoenebeck was a doctoral researcher at Georgia Tech, where she studied ways that parents could support young people's use of social media.